 All the sessions are given acoustically with my ukulele for accompaniment and all the songs are personally arranged.

-In 2019 I completed the Sing to Beat Parkinson's training and am running a Parkinson's choir in Hailsham.
+In 2019 I completed the Sing to Beat Parkinson's training and am running a Parkinson's choirs in Lewes and Hailsham.
 I am also running a hospice choir in Chailey and a well-being choir in Lewes.
 Please contact me for details.